 - From the list of gateways, select your file gateway.
 Then, choose Create file share.

-- Under Configure file share settings, for Amazon S3 bucket name, enter a name for the bucket.
+- For File share name, enter a name for the file share.

-- For Configure how files are stored in Amazon S3, you can optionally modify the Storage class for new objects, Object metadata, or Access to your S3 bucket.
+- For Configure how files are stored in Amazon S3, you can modify Storage class for new objects, Object metadata, Access to your S3 bucket, and Encryption.
 Or, you can leave the default values for those fields, and then choose Next.

 - Review the details of your NFS file share, and then choose Create file share.